-The oscillation of prayer lend itself well to the form of a love song.
-The soul, acutely aware of the incompleteness and isolation of its human “I”, expresses anguish and longing for the fulfillment of wholeness: union with God.
+The oscillation of prayer lends itself well to the form of a love song.
+The soul, acutely aware of the incompleteness and isolation of its human “I”, expresses anguish and longing for the fulfillment of wholeness, and ecstasy and rapture upon encounter.

 My Love, where are you hidden?

 wounded , I called, but you, my Love, were gone.

 In this first stanza the soul, enamoured of her bridegroom, longs for union.
 She records her longings of love and complains to Him of His absence, especially since His love wounds her.
 Through this love the soul departed from all creatures and from herself.